 Dry foods containing a minimum of 3% sodium are recommended to support normal growth and development.

 Fish tank water contains high levels of nitrogen that roses need very much.
 So instead of pouring the water after cleaning the fish tank, you can replace your regular rose watering with the fish tank water.

 Don’t use excessively dirty water or any moldy water.
 Some people use a fish tank as a replacement for fish fertilizer or fish emulsion.

 While they don’t administer the same kind and amount of benefits, both would serve as great sources.

 It’s easy to make homemade worm tea.
 Starting with a handful of red wiggler worms, set them up with some cardboard and kitchen leftovers.

 This will remove toxins and harmful bacteria from the soil that will help fight the diseases that may attack your roses.
 It also helps to reduce the heavy metal that may be found in organic waste.

-If possible always use a natural organic fertilizer to ensure your environment is safe and that plant gets the nutrients they require.
+If possible, always use natural organic fertilizer to ensure your environment is safe and that plant gets the nutrients they require.